Our complaints policy

 If you are not satisfied with the response you have received at Stage One, you should follow Stage Two as set out below:

-- Outline the details of your complaint by letter or email and send it to the Office Manager, Contact Associates Ltd, Viney Court, Viney Street, Taunton, TA1 3FB.
+- Outline the details of your complaint by letter or email and send it to the Office Manager, Contact Associates Ltd, Suite D5B, First Floor, Victoria House, Victoria Street, Taunton, Somerset, TA1 3FA.
 Alternatively, you can email it to email@example.com.

 Your complaint will be acknowledged by letter or email within two working days from the date it is received.
 The letter will contain the following information: